Last Updated: January 2021

-We utilize a specialized, student-oriented methodology at SocialWorkDegreeGuide.com to create our rankings.
-Our objective approach focuses on affordability, retention, and program appeal to provide social work students with useful data points and information.
+We use a specialized, student-oriented methodology at SocialWorkDegreeGuide.com to create our rankings.
+Our objective approach focuses on academic quality, affordability, school reputation, and program appeal to provide social work students with useful data points and information.

 Our rankings focus on each school's overall merit by weighing certain factors and subfactors.
-We pull our data from national databases and incorporate our findings into a unique formula created by our team.
-Prospective students can review our formula in detail below.
+We pull our data from national databases and incorporate our findings into our team's unique formula.
+Prospective students can review our methodology below.

-As part of our process, we focus on information we feel is most important and relevant for social work students searching for their ideal program.
+As part of our process, we focus on important and relevant information for social work students searching for their ideal programs.
 We understand that no methodology is perfect, but we aim to provide learners with a holistic view of the available programs.
-We also ensure that our rankings are data-driven and free of editorial influence.
+Our rankings remain data-driven and free of editorial influence.

 About the Data We Use

 Our quality assurance team evaluates all schools included in the datasets.
-We do not include schools missing a significant amount of data in our rankings, allowing us to ensure that our calculations remain as accurate and reliable as possible.
-We pulled all of our information in December 2019 to create the most relevant, up-to-date rankings.
+We do not include schools missing a significant amount of data, which allows us to ensure that our calculations remain as accurate and reliable as possible.
+We pulled all of our information in December 2020 to create the most relevant, up-to-date rankings.

 How We Calculate Our Rankings

 School rankings focus on specific factors in the program evaluation process.
 When we assess schools, we focus on factors like affordability, quality, and reputation.
 Within our weighted calculation, we use data and subfactors, such as net price, graduation rates, and student-to-faculty ratio.
 We focus on concepts pertaining to social work students to ensure they receive a solid, holistic understanding of the available opportunities.

 The following section allows readers to take an in-depth look at the factors and subfactors we consider when compiling our research and data, resulting in our unique, student-focused methodology.